Robust Non-Linear Feedback Coding via Power-Constrained Deep Learning: Introduction

 \subsection{Summary of Contributions}

 \begin{itemize} \item We develop a recurrent neural network (RNN) autoencoder-based architecture for power-constrained, feedback-enabled communications.
 Using this architecture, we suggest a new class of non-linear feedback codes that build robustness to forward and feedback noise in AWGN channels with feedback. \item Our learning architecture addresses the challenge of encoder-decoder separation over noisy channels by considering the entire bit stream as a single unit to potentially benefit from noise averaging, analogously to error correction codes.
 We also adopt a bi-directional attention-based decoding architecture to fully exploit correlations among noisy receive signals. \item We augment our encoder architecture with a power control layer, which we prove satisfies power constraints asymptotically.
 We also provide information-theoretic insights on the power distribution obtained from our non-linear feedback codes, showing that power allocation is highest for early channel uses and then tapers off over time, similar to optimal linear codes. \item Through numerical experiments, we show that our methodology can outperform state-of-the-art feedback coding schemes by wide margins.
 While other feedback codes are vulnerable to high feedback noise, our codes still perform well as long as the forward noise is reasonable.
-Also, unlike existing codes, our methodology draws significant benefit from reductions in feedback noise even when the forward noise is high.
+Also, unlike existing codes, our methodology draws significant benefit from reductions in feedback noise even when the forward noise is high. \item We propose a modulo-based approach to extend our finite block length coding architecture to long block lengths.
+This provides computational scalability and generalization across different block lengths without requiring any re-training or parameter-tuning. \end{itemize}

-\item Our results also reveal that there is a high threshold of feedback noise above which canonical error correction codes are still preferable to feedback codes in a long blocklength regime.